ewansetin/Sentiment-analysis-machine-learning-model/README.md

 * Lemmatisation and stemming
 * Lowercasing

 These steps were implemented using **Contractions** and **NLTK**, with functions applied sequentially to preserve effectiveness.
-Stop-word removal was customised to retain polarity-relevant words like “not”.
+Stop-word removal was customised to retain polarity-relevant words like “not” and "never".

 ---

 ### Feature Extraction
-We used **Bag-of-Words (BoW)** via `CountVectorizer()` from Scikit-learn to convert text into numerical features for classification.
+The project implemented Bag-of-Words (BoW) using Scikit-learn's CountVectorizer() to convert processed text into numerical feature vectors suitable for machine learning classification.

 ---